raphaelmansuy/elitizon/docs/AWS_SES_SETUP.md

 NEXT_PUBLIC_BASE_URL=https://elitizon.com
 ```

+**Note:** The same AWS SES configuration is used for both contact forms (`/api/contact`) and career applications (`/api/careers/apply`).
+The system will automatically use the appropriate email addresses and templates based on the form type.

 ### 4. Testing

 1. Start the development server: `npm run dev`
+2. **Contact Form Testing:**
+   - Navigate to `/contact`
+   - Fill out and submit the contact form
+   - Check your email for both the inquiry notification and confirmation
+3. **Career Application Testing:**
-2. Navigate to `/careers/apply`
+   - Navigate to `/careers/apply`
-3. Fill out and submit the application form
+   - Fill out and submit the application form
-4. Check your email for both the application notification and confirmation
+   - Check your email for both the application notification and confirmation

 ## Email Templates

-The system sends two emails:
+The system sends different emails based on the form type:

+### Contact Form Emails

+1. **Contact Inquiry Notification** (to contact@elitizon.com)

+   - Contains all contact form details
+   - Includes project requirements and budget
+   - Formatted for sales team review

+2. **Contact Confirmation Email** (to submitter)
+   - Confirms message receipt
+   - Explains response timeline
+   - Provides next steps information

+### Career Application Emails

 1. **Application Notification** (to careers@elitizon.com)